Ulrich split rings: Rings of minimal multiplicity

 First, we show that cyclic quotient surface singularities, which have exactly two indecomposable Ulrich modules, must be $\us$.
-Note that, for a cyclic quotient surface singularity $R=S^G$, where $S=k[[x,y]]$, we have $\Refl(R)=\cm(R)$ and every indecomposable object is of the form $M :=(S\otimes_k V)^G$ for some irreducible representation $V$ of $G$.
+Note that, for a cyclic quotient surface singularity $R=S^G$, where $S=k[[x,y]]$, MCM $R$-modules are same as reflexive $R$-modules, and every indecomposable MCM $R$-module is of the form $M :=(S\otimes_k V)^G$ for some irreducible representation $V$ of $G$.
 First, we need some preparatory results.
-In the following, we freely use the notations and basic preliminaries as in \cite[Section 2]{cyc}.
 We also use the description of divisor class group as in \cite[Section 2.10]{sg}.

 \begin{lem} Let $R=S^G$ be a cyclic quotient surface singularity with divisor class group $Cl(R)$.
 Let $|G|=n$.
 Then $\mathbb Z/(n) \xrightarrow{t \mapsto [M_t]} Cl(R)$ (where $0\le t\le n-1$) gives an isomorphism. \end{lem}